-amongst stakeholders ii) Improve understanding of efficiency of mesh netting operations and discard mortality associated with soak times. • A cost-effective research project is undertaken in consultation with industry. iii) Support further education of recreational and commercial fishers on bycatch minimisation and improved fish handling. • Provide information to fishers on best-practice bycatch reduction and fish handling techniques, including at fishing events and in fishing guides (ongoing).
-9. Ensure commercial netting practices are responsible and respectful of community and Traditional Owner values. i) Adjust management arrangements as required to minimise poor fish welfare incidents where feasible and avoid significant damage to social licence. • Threats to social licence of the fishery are minimised and swift action taken in consultation with industry (ongoing). ii) Support GLaWAC and other TO groups relevant to Corner Inlet to engage with the wider Traditional Owner group to identify important cultural sites and/or species within the fishery. • Potential funding sources are considered to support engagement and site visits for Traditional Owners by February 2022.
-10. Support respectful relationships and understanding between recreational, commercial and indigenous fishing sectors that value the resource. i) Recreational and commercial sectors to independently pursue a Memorandum of Understanding about future resource sharing and access. • A cross-sector workshop is convened by SIV by January 2022.
-Memorandum of Understanding signed by February 2022. ii) Commercial sector to develop a new voluntary Code of Practice inclusive of measures that support ethical, responsible and respectful fishing practices. • A new Code of Practice is developed by mid-2022.
-11. Support the health and safety of commercial, recreational and indigenous fishers. i) Where feasible, SIV and the VFA to support fishers who may be experiencing mental health troubles and direct them to appropriate support services where beneficial. • Support licence holders where possible (ongoing). ii) Ensure fishers are aware of their OHS and boating safety responsibilities • The VFA works with Marine Safety Victoria and water police to manage risks to commercial fishing boating safety that may become evident (ongoing).
-Ensure optimal economic utilisation of the Corner Inlet resource 12.
-Promote a viable and profitable commercial fishery consistent with the principles of ecologically sustainable development. (i) Collect market seafood prices for key commercial species to assist in making informed fisheries management decisions. • VFA and SIV to develop a plan for collection of market price data in consultation with industry by July 2022. (ii) Support management arrangements that can allow fishing operations to be economically efficient while ensuring sustainability. • Suggestions for alternative management arrangements that improve efficiency of operations are explored (ongoing).
+amongst stakeholders ii) Implement feasible strategies (if determined, in consultation with stakeholders) to mitigate unnecessary bycatch and minimise mortality of discards while minimising any economic impacts. • If feasible mitigation options are identified (see above), the VFA works with the Corner Inlet Fishery Management Advisory Committee to progress their implementation (e.g. on a voluntary basis in the Code of Practice or through regulation where appropriate). iii) Improve understanding of efficiency of mesh netting operations and discard mortality associated with soak times.
+A cost-effective research project is undertaken in consultation with industry. iv) CIFMAC to investigate the feasibility of a maximum soak times for mesh netting and consider including in the voluntary Code of Practice for commercial fishers. • The VFA works with the Corner Inlet Fishery Management Advisory Committee (once established) to investigate the feasibility of maximum soak times for mesh nets on a voluntary basis, for inclusion in the commercial fisher's Code of Practice (to be developed). v) Support further education of recreational and commercial fishers on bycatch minimisation and improved fish handling.
+Provide information to fishers on best-practice bycatch reduction and fish handling techniques, including at fishing events and in fishing guides (ongoing).
+9. Ensure commercial netting practices are responsible and respectful of community and Traditional Owner values. i) Adjust management arrangements as required to minimise poor fish welfare incidents where feasible and avoid significant damage to social licence.
+Threats to social licence of the fishery are minimised and swift action taken in consultation with industry (ongoing).
+10. Support respectful relationships and understanding between recreational, commercial and Aboriginal fishing sectors that value the resource. i) Recreational and commercial sectors to independently pursue a Memorandum of Understanding about future resource sharing and access.
+Memorandum of Understanding developed between SIV, CIFHA, VRFish and FutureFish by June 2022. ii) Commercial sector to develop a new voluntary Code of Practice inclusive of measures that support ethical, responsible and respectful fishing practices.
+A new Code of Practice is developed by mid-2023.
+11. Support the health and safety of commercial, recreational and Aboriginal fishers. i) Where feasible, SIV and the VFA to support fishers who may be experiencing mental health troubles and direct them to appropriate support services where beneficial.
+Support licence holders where possible (ongoing). ii) Ensure fishers are aware of their OHS and boating safety responsibilities The VFA works with Marine Safety Victoria and water police to manage risks to commercial fishing boating safety that may become evident (ongoing).
+Objective 4: Protect Traditional Owner cultural heritage and values 12.
+Actively drive protection of tangible and intangible cultural heritage and values of the Traditional Owners of Corner Inlet i) Support GLaWAC and other TO groups relevant to Corner Inlet to engage with the wider Traditional Owner group to identify important cultural sites and/or species within the fishery.
+Potential funding sources are considered in 2022 to support engagement and site visits for Traditional Owners.